roquec/portfolio/src/content/_projects/portfolio-website/index.md

 ### State and JavaScript

 Another interesting challenge was to keep the state smoothly through page navigations.
 If this was an SPA the solution is trivial since only the content would change and there would not be a real navigation.
-Since I wanted a simple static website and to avoid big SPA frameworks the solution was a bit trickier.
+Since I wanted a simple static website and to avoid big Single Page Application (SPA) frameworks the solution was a bit trickier.

 After quite a bit of testing I arrived at my current solution using `MutationObserver` to assign the needed state styles to an element as soon as it is added to the DOM.
 This avoids flickering and maintains a smooth app-like feel through page navigations.